-PRESENTATION DELIVERY Excellent 5 points Good 4 points Average 3 points Fair 2 points JUDGE SCORE 12.
+PRESENTATION Excellent Good Average Fair Poor JUDGE DELIVERY 5 points 4 points 3 points 2 points 0 points SCORE 12.
 Exhibit Incorporated into Presentation The exhibit enhanced the messaging of the innovation and helped bring the presentation to life.
 The exhibit helped tell the story of the innovation.
 It complemented the presentation effectively.
 The team did an adequate job of using the exhibit to support the presentation.
 The exhibit somewhat enhanced the presentation on the innovation yet seemed to miss key points of emphasis.
 The exhibit seemed to be an "afterthought" to the presentation.
 There was a disconnect between what was featured on the exhibit and the presentation.
-EXHIBIT VISUALS Excellent 10 points Good 8 points Average 6 points Fair 4 points Poor 0 points JUDGE SCORE 13.
-Artistic Design The artistic quality is exceptional.
+EXHIBIT VISUALS Excellent 10 points Good 8 points Average 6 points Fair 4 points Poor 0 points JUDGE SCORE I The artistic quality is exceptional.
 The artwork is vibrant, balanced, visually pleasing and pushes the boundaries of artistic expression.
 The design choices take the exhibit to the next level.
 The artistic quality is good; the artwork stands out.
 The design elements seem to be well-thought out and comprehensive.
 The exhibit incorporates balanced design choices, showcasing some artistic features.
 Some of the design lacks artistic details that took away from the overall visual of the exhibit.
 Basic levels of artistic design are incorporated into the exhibit.
 Better design/color choices should be incorporated to assure the artwork on the exhibit is pleasing to the eye, The design is simplistic and not visually appealing.
-14. Creativity and Originality The exhibit incorporates creativity and innovation that make it unique.
+The exhibit incorporates creativity and innovation that make it unique.
 The exhibit has the "wow-factor" and stands out in the room above all others.
 The exhibit is innovative and creative.
 It offers something unique but is missing the wow-factor.
 The exhibit has moderate levels of creativity and originality.
 Basic elements of creativity and innovation were captured in this exhibit.
 It blends in with the other competitors.
 Little creativity or originality was captured in the exhibit of this health care exhibit.
-More effort needed.
-15. Overall Innovation The exhibit and presentation are an excellent combination to get people excited about the innovation and could have a profound effect on the future of healthcare.
-The exhibit and presentation resonated with the audience and made a positive impact.
+More effort needed. ľ The exhibit and presentation are an excellent The exhibit and presentation resonated with the audience and made a positive impact.
 The audience left feeling positive about the new innovation.
 The overall effectiveness of the innovation demonstrates some potential to impact the future of healthcare.
 The medical innovation needs additional focus in order to gain excitement The presentation and exhibit need more polish and attention to detail in order to improve the delivery of healthcare.
 The overall innovation lacks effectiveness and attention to detail.
 Exhibit Overview Excellent 5 points Good 4 points Average 3 points Fair 2 points Poor 0 points 16.
 Safety Exhibit/ equipment is safe and poses no hazards.
-N/A N/A N/A Equipment presents safety/hazard concerns.
-17. Innovation Setup & Size Exhibit materials do not extend beyond the edge of the table and safely stands on the table AND exhibit is no more than 48" wide x 24" deep.
+N/A N/A N/A Equipment presents safety/hazard concerns. & Size Exhibit materials do not extend beyond the edge of the table and safely stands on the table AND exhibit is no more than 48" wide x 24" deep.
 N/A N/A N/A Exhibit does not meet requirements.
 To otal Points Prese ntation (130):

-^{}Definition of Diction - Choice of words especially with regard to correctness, clearness, and effectiveness.
+Definition of Diction - Choice of words especially with regard to correctness, clearness, and effectiveness.
 Definition of Pronunciation - Act or manner of uttering officially